President of Oxbow

 William "Bill" Koch excels at many things.
 He is recognized as an entrepreneur, world-class sailor, art collector, and philanthropist, but he is, first and foremost, founder and Chief Executive Officer of Oxbow Carbon LLC.
 Mr. Koch's business acumen has set the stage for the company's unprecedented growth, making it the world's largest marketing company of fuel grade and calcined petroleum coke.
 With annual sales of $4 billion, and offices across the globe, Oxbow Carbon is the world's largest producer of calcined coke, a key ingredient in the manufacturing of aluminum, and a key supplier of sulphur, sulphuric acid and fertilizers.

 Mr. Koch's successes extend beyond the boardroom and into the realms of philanthropy, art, education and the community.
-He assisted the state of Kansas in formulating an independent crime commission devoted to studying the root causes of juvenile crime; he has founded an innovative private high school where 80 percent of the student body receives academic scholarships; and he has loaned his world class art collection to museums around the globe.
+He assisted the state of Kansas in formulating an independent crime commission devoted to studying the root causes of juvenile crime; he has founded an innovative private high school; and he has loaned his world class art collection to museums around the globe.

 An American Businessman